doanhaivu/slack-quiz-app/LUNCH_ORDER_SETUP.md

 ### For Users (Simple!)
 1. **See the Message**: Bot posts daily lunch order message at configured time (e.g., 9:30 AM)
-2. **React to Order**: React with 🍕 emoji to place your lunch order
+2. **React to Respond**: React with ✅ to order lunch or ❌ if you're not ordering
 3. **Live Updates**: Message updates in real-time showing all orders
+4. **Priority Logic**: If you react with both, ❌ takes priority (you won't be counted as ordering)

 ### For Admins (Powerful!)
 1. **Automated Posting**: Set up cron jobs for automatic daily messages